 8. Backpedal to the starting cone.

-See also Cone Drills For Speed And Agility Basketball
+See also Linear Speed Development for Basketball

 3. Lane Agility Drill (NBA Combine Test)